Blog banner for Being to Becoming: The Art of Surrendering to Yourself, highlighting personal growth and self-trust.

 You’ve healed, but you still apologize for existing.

-Why?
-Because surviving gave you a role.
-A purpose.
-A rhythm.
-And growth?
+Survival gave you a role.
 Growth asks you to stop performing that role.
-It asks you to release what worked — even if what worked was overthinking, people-pleasing, controlling outcomes, or playing small.
+It asks you to release what worked.
+Even if that “worked” was overthinking, people-pleasing, controlling outcomes, or playing small.

 Survival Is Safe.
 Growth Is Risky.
 That’s Why We Resist.